-Ateni Gorge is famous for its wine and grapes, while there are more satisfying and unknown places that you maybe never heard, but definitely should visit while traveling in Georgia.
+Ateni Gorge is famous for its wine and grapes, while there are more satisfying and unknown places that you maybe never heard of, but definitely should visit while traveling in Georgia.

 Small paradise north of Gori